-- Insert the Mac OS X Install Disc 1 into the optical disc drive of the computer you are using with the Remote Disc feature. - 2.
-If the other computer is a Mac, open /Applications/Utilities/Remote Install Mac OS X. On Windows, choose "Remote Install Mac OS X" from the Install Assistant. - Read the introduction and hold down the Option key while you click Continue in Remote Install Mac OS X to open Apple Hardware Test. - 4.
+1. Insert the Mac OS X Install Disc 1 or Application Disc into the optical disc drive of the computer you are using with the Remote Disc feature.

+- 2. If the other computer is a Mac, open Applications > Utilities > Remote Install Mac OS X. On Windows, choose "Remote Install Mac OS X" from the Install Assistant. - 3.
+Read the introduction and hold down the Option key while you click Continue in Remote Install Mac OS X to open Apple Hardware Test. - 4.
 On the MacBook Air, when the Apple Hardware Test chooser screen appears, select the language for your location. - 5.
-Press the Return key or click the right arrow button. - When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - If Apple Hardware Test detects an issue, it displays an error code.
+Press the Return key or click the right arrow button. - 6.
+When the Apple Hardware Test main screen appears (after about 45 seconds), follow the onscreen instructions. - 7.
+If Apple Hardware Test detects an issue, it displays an error code.
 Make a note of the error code before pursuing support options.
-If Apple Hardware Test doesn't detect a hardware issue, the issue may be software related. - On the remote computer, click Quit to exit Remote Install Mac OS X. If you see a message saying the MacBook Air will be disconnected, click Quit Anyway.
+If Apple Hardware Test doesn't detect a hardware issue, the issue may be software related. - 8.
+On the remote computer, click Quit to exit Remote Install Mac OS X. If you see a message saying the MacBook Air will be disconnected, click Quit Anyway.

-For general information about Apple Hardware Test, see the Apple Hardware Test Read Me file on the Mac OS X Install Disc 1.
+For general information about Apple Hardware Test, see the Apple Hardware Test Read Me file on the Mac OS X Install Disc 1 or Application Disc.
 You can read it on the networked computer, or on the MacBook Air by using DVD or CD Sharing.

-For technical support information on Apple Hardware Test, please see Kbase article 25165: "Apple Hardware Test: Support FAQ" and 58624: "Apple Hardware Test: Technical FAQ."
+For technical support information on Apple Hardware Test, see kBase HT2644: "MacBook Air: Using Apple Hardware Test" kBase TA22148: "Apple Hardware Test: Support FAQ" kBase TA26007: "Apple Hardware Test: Technical FAQ"

-Apple Service Diagnostic (ASD) 3S119
+Clamshell Service Diagnostic (CSD)